On a general matrix-valued unbalanced optimal transport problem: Properties of weighted Wasserstein-Bures metrics

-In this section, we investigate the convex optimization problem with a linear constraint \eqref{eq:distance}.
-We shall first use the Fenchel-Rockafellar theorem to show the existence of the minimizer and derive the corresponding optimality condition.
-We then explore the conditions of changing the order of $\inf$ and $\sup$ in more detail, which essentially leads to the Riemannian interpretation in Section \ref{sec:Riema_iter}.
-Finally, we consider the effect of varying weighted matrices and show the convergence of the minimizers to \eqref{eq:distance} to the one to \eqref{eq:distance_bures}.
+This section is devoted to the investigation of the convex optimization problem \eqref{eq:distance}.
+We shall first show the existence of the minimizer and derive the corresponding optimality condition.
+We then explore its primal-dual formulations in more detail, which will lead to a Riemannian interpretation of ${\rm WB}_{\Lad}$ in Section \ref{sec:Riema_iter}.
+Finally, we consider the dependence of ${\rm WB}_{\Lad}$ on the weighted matrix $\Lad$.

-For our purpose, let us first introduce the Lagrange multiplier $\Phi \in C^1(Q, \S^n)$ and define the Lagrangian of \eqref{eq:distance}:
+\textbf{Existence of minimizer and optimality condition.} For our purpose, let us first define the Lagrangian of \eqref{eq:distance} with the multiplier $\Phi \in C^1(Q, \S^n)$:

 which allows us to write